prc-github-prc/web-sec-training-reports/README.md

 As my native language is not english, please feel free to report any misspelling or grammatical error.

-Unfortunetly, sometimes the pdf files can't be seen using firefox, so if you still really want to see them, I recommand you to clone the repo or use another client to try to see the content.
+Unfortunetly, sometimes the pdf files can't be seen using firefox or wget, so if you still really want to see them, I recommand you to clone the repo or use another client to try to see the content.